imamuddinard/create-repository/README.md

 ## Usage

-`create-repository` will try to read `package.json` and use the name and description properties.
+`create-repository` will try to read `package.imamuddinard` and use the name and description properties.

 ```
 $ create-repository